Integralist/go-http-monitor/README.md

 > Network monitoring is the use of a system that constantly monitors a computer network for slow or failing components and that notifies the network administrator (via email, SMS or other alarms) in case of outages or other trouble. -- [Wikipedia](https://en.wikipedia.org/wiki/Network_monitoring)

+This program monitors an actively updated `access.log` file, and notifies users when thresholds are either exceeded or recover.
+The thresholds are configurable via command-line flags.

+This project was designed as part of a interview take-home code test, and so the program itself generates the `access.log` and populates it with data in order to simulate real traffic patterns (that logic is, as you can imagine, very basic).

 ## Flags

 ```